Adding Teal Paint Accents to Glamp my Casita Travel Trailer

 Step 1 ~ The Color Palette

-The first choice that I needed to make before I could decide on a color of spray paint was to chose a color palette for the Casita’s interior, and when it comes to interior designs, I often base that on fabrics.
+The first decision I needed to make before I could decide on a color of spray paint, was to choose a color palette for the Casita’s interior.

-Step 2 ~ Taping the Parts to Spray Paint on my Casita
+Step 2 ~ Taping the Parts to Add Teal Spray Paint

-The following pictures should give you a pretty good idea of the process and my results:
+The following pictures will give you a good idea of the process and my results:

-The following photo gallery shows the remaining items I decided to paint, and a little of my prep work: mirror on bathroom door, propane tank cover, end caps to awning (click for slide show):
+The following Photos shows the rest of the items I painted, and a little of my prep work: mirror on bathroom door, propane tank cover, end caps to awning:

 Step 3 ~ Branding my Casita

 The final splash of teal came when I branded my Casita, Free Range.
-I just love the color combination of teal and brown, and at the writing of this post, these are the only additions I have added to the outside of my camper (painted end caps and propane cover, teal Free Range decal, and custom tire cover).
+I just love the color combination of teal and brown, and the projects in this post are the only changes I made to the outside of my camper (painted end caps and propane cover, teal Free Range decal, and custom tire cover).

-I really love the color of my little brown egg, and do not want to paint on top of it, even a little.
-But I have some ideas for adding character to the plain white storage doors you find on the outside of the camper…
+I love the color of my little brown egg, and do not want to paint on top of it, even a little!

 Introducing Free Range, with Padilly logo on the tire cover!
 Keep your eyes out for this little brown egg, and if you see us, be sure to way or say howdy!